Department of Music

 • Music theory (15 hours): MUSC 130/131, 132/133 (a grade of C or better is required), 230/232, and one of MUSC 234, 265, 331, 332, 333, or 338

-• Ensemble performance (four hours): Four separate semesters in an appropriate departmental ensemble.
-See “Individual Applied Instruction and Ensembles” for further description of appropriate ensembles.
+• Ensemble performance (eight hours): eight separate semesters (or the equivalent) in an appropriate departmental ensemble.
+See the “Individual Applied Instruction and Ensembles” section for further description of appropriate ensembles.

-Students interested in gaining certification to teach music in public schools may take a prescribed course of study as part of the bachelor of music degree and apply to the music education licensure program offered through the School of Education.
-Admission to the music education licensure program requires a separate application to the School of Education and candidates must meet North Carolina Department of Public Instruction licensure standards and be able to complete the course of study prior to spring of their senior year.
+Students who wish to gain certification to teach music in public schools may take a prescribed course of study as part of the bachelor of music degree and apply to the music education licensure program offered through the School of Education.
+Admission to the music education licensure program requires a separate application to the School of Education (usually submitted during the spring of the first year) and candidates must meet North Carolina Department of Public Instruction licensure standards and be able to complete the course of study prior to spring of their senior year.
 Students who complete the program are eligible for North Carolina initial-level licensure.

 Minoring in Music